8bitanalytica/8bitFinancePro/replit.md

 - **Exchange Rate API**: Uses ExchangeRate.host API for live currency conversion without requiring API keys
 - **Conversion Display**: Shows original amount, converted amount, exchange rate, and timestamp in transfer modals
 - **Transaction History**: Exchange rate information is automatically saved in transaction descriptions for future reference
+- **No Global Currency**: Removed global currency settings - all data and statistics use individual account currencies
+- **Multi-Currency Statistics**: Dashboard and module statistics display data grouped by currency when viewing all accounts

 ### Settings System
 The application includes a comprehensive settings system with: